Brief Connect v2.5.x New Dashboard Infrastructure Release Notes

 MongoDbConnectionStringsetting toTempMongoDbConnectionStringwithout changing the value. - Rename

-MongoDbPasswordsetting toTempMongoDbPasswordwithout changing the value. - Rename
+MongoDbPasswordsetting toTempMongoDbPasswordwithout changing the value. - Save changes

 - Open the Function App for the environment